 Join us and start building your professional portfolio.
 Whether you’re looking for a career edge, side hustle, or weekend adventure, our online course gives you the tools to hone your craft.

 An experiential workshop in essential skills for producing video stories to a digital-first media environment.
-This is a beginners level workshop, no previous experience with storytelling, filming, or editing video is required.

 - Certificate (PDF) upon completion of the course requirements.